lmoroz/javascript30/readme.md

 * [Akinjide Bankole](https://github.com/akinjide/JS30days) used Node.js with [Jade](http://jadelang.net) to solve the exercises
 * [Yusef Habib](https://github.com/yhabib/JavaScript30) lessons and tricks learned, and a [gh-page](https://yhabib.github.io/JavaScript30/) to see working all the mini-projects.

-## A note on Pull Requests

-These are meant to be 1:1 copies of what is done in the video.
-If you found a better / different way to do things, great, but I will be keeping them the same as the videos.

-The starter files + solutions will be updated if/when the videos are updated.

-Thanks!